inaka/erlang_guidelines/README.md

 ***
 ##### Keep functions small
-> Try to write functions with a small number of lines. **12** lines per function except for integration tests is a good measure.
+> Try to write functions with a small number of expressions. **12** expressions per function except for integration tests is a good measure.

 ***
 ##### Keep modules small